 - Always make a pre-ride inspection BEFORE you start the engine. - Throttle mechanism should be checked for free movement and return to idle position before starting engine. - Always attach tether cord eyelet to clothing before starting the engine. - Never operate the engine without drive belt guard and brake disk guard securely installed or, with hood or side panels opened or removed.
 Never run the engine without drive belt installed.
 Running an unloaded engine such as without drive belt or with track raised, can be dangerous. - Always engage parking brake before starting the engine. - Everyone is a beginner the first time he sits behind the controls of a snowmobile regardless of previous experience in driving any other type of vehicle.
-The safe use of your snowmobile depends on many conditions such as visibility, speed, weather, environment, traffic, vehicle condition and the condition of the driver. - Basic training is required for the safe operation of any snowmobile.
+The safe use of your snowmobile depends on many conditions such as visibility, speed, weather, environment, traffic, vehicle condition and the condition of the operator. - Basic training is required for the safe operation of any snowmobile.
 Study your Operator's Guide paying particular attention to cautions and warnings.
 Join your local snowmobile club: its social activities and trail systems are planned for both fun and safety.
-Obtain basic instructions from your snowmobile dealer, friend, fellow club member or enroll in your state or provincial safety training program. - Any new operator must read and understand all safety labels on the snowmobile, the Operator's Guide and watch the SAFETY DVD before operating the snowmobile.
+Obtain basic instructions from your snowmobile dealer, friend, fellow club member or enroll in your state or provincial safety training program. - Any new operator must read and understand all safety labels on the snow-mobile, the Operator's Guide and watch the SAFETY DVD before operating the snowmobile.
 Only allow a new operator to operate the snowmobile in a restricted flat area, at least until he is completely familiar with its operation.
 If snowmobile operator's training course is offered in your area, have him enroll. - The performance of some snowmobiles may significantly exceed that of other snowmobiles you have operated.
 Therefore, use by novice or inexperienced operators is not recommended. - Snowmobiles are used in many areas and in many snow conditions.
 Not all models perform the same in similar conditions.
-Always consult your snowmobile dealer when selecting the snowmobile model for your particular needs and uses. - Injury or death may result to the snowmobile operator, passenger or bystander if the snowmobile is used in risky conditions which are beyond the driver's, passenger's or snowmobile's capabilities or intended use. - BRP recommends the operator has at least 16 years old of age. - It is very important to inform any operator, regardless of his experience, of the handling characteristics of this snowmobile.
+Always consult your snowmobile dealer when selecting the snowmobile model for your particular needs and uses. - Injury or death may to the snowmobile operator, passenger or bystander if the snowmobile is used in risky conditions which are beyond the operator's, passenger's or snowmobile's capabilities or intended use. - BRP recommends the operator has at least 16 years old of age. - It is very important to inform any operator, regardless of his experience, of the handling characteristics of this snowmobile.
 The snowmobile configuration, such as ski stance, ski type, suspension type, track length, width and type vary from a model to another.
-The snowmobile handling is greatly influenced by these characteristics. - The novice driver should become familiar with the snowmobile through practice on a level area at slow speeds before venturing far afield. - Know your local laws.
-Federal, state, provincial and local government agencies have enacted laws and regulations pertaining to the safe use and operation of snowmobiles.
-It is your responsibility as a snowmobiler to learn and obey these laws and regulations.
-Respect and observance will result in safer snowmobiling for all.
-Be aware of the liability property damages and insurance laws regarding your equipment.
+The snowmobile handling is greatly influenced by these characteristics. - The novice operator should become familiar with the snowmobile through practice on a level area at slow speeds before venturing far afield.